top of page

 • Travel Insurance

-Tour Director - Becky Edwards
+Tour Director - Jess Floe

 Day 4 - Overnight Casas De La Juderia Hotel, Córdoba - B, D

-After breakfast, we’ll meet our art historian guide for an introductory walking tour of the sites of Cordoba, a UNESCO listed city.
+After breakfast, we’ll meet our art historian guide for an introductory walking tour of the sites of Córdoba, a UNESCO listed city.
 We’ll visit the famed Mosque/Cathedral (La Mezquita), a monumental site which encapsulates this city’s identity like few other buildings can.
 You will also discover the Jewish quarter, a quaint and charming network of pretty narrow lanes and the Synagogue, one of the best preserved in Spain.
 After our tour you’ll have the afternoon free to explore Córdoba on your own.
 Later we’ll meet back up as a group to enjoy an amazing Flamenco experience with a nationally-renowned and awarded Flamenco family.
 They will walk us through the world of Flamenco in Córdoba including an initiation lesson to Flamenco dancing at the oldest Flamenco academy in town.
 You will also learn part of the history of the art of Flamenco in a remarkable setting: a traditional Cordovan patio house.
-The experience will be completed with a private performance and a tasting of some local tapas and drinks.
+The experience will be completed with a private performance and a tasting of some local tapas and drinks in a local restaurant

-Day 6 - Overnight Casas De La Juderia Hotel, Córdoba - B, L
+Day 5 - Overnight Casas De La Juderia Hotel, Córdoba - B, L

 Today we venture out into the countryside to explore the beautiful hills of Montilla, still a very unspoiled wine region south of Córdoba.
 Olive oil, gastronomy, and wine are part of Andalucia’s history and today we’ll delve into this history.
 Our first stop is a family-run olive oil mill to discover the full process of olive oil making.
 We’ll enjoy a tour of the family groves and learn about the different characteristics, culinary uses and health benefits of olive oil.
 After a visit to the mill and the on-site museum, we’ll taste two of their delicious varieties along with freshly baked bread.
 Next stop is a visit to a local family-run winery.
 We’ll learn about their wine making and get to taste some of the unique wines of this region followed by an authentic hands-on cooking class and learn how to prepare a regional specialty called “Salmorejo” (a cold tomato cream) and a national specialty “the Paella.”
 Of course, we’ll end by enjoying our labors along with wine.
 After lunch the rest of the day will be free to enjoy Córdoba as you’d like.